(hit play to the clip above to enjoy this with music!) Let me tell you about the Sound of Music Tour we put together when visiting Salzburg, Austria.

 A lot of the scenes, especially the interior ones, were filmed in a Hollywood studio.
 But the exterior scenes are authentic and they were filmed in Austria.
 You can take an organized Sound of Music Tour, there are some available (see here or here).
-They take 4 hours, cost about €40 ($50) per person and also offer backstage information and the movie the soundtrack in the bus, besides presenting the filming locations.
+They take 4 hours, cost about €40 ($50) per person and also offer backstage information and the movie the soundtrack on the bus, besides presenting the filming locations.
 Or you can try a bike tour, it costs €30 ($37).

-We thought the price was a bit steep, so we decided to go by ourselves with our car, to discover each spot.
+We thought the price was a bit steep, so we decided to go by ourselves in our car, to discover each spot.
 We too had the Sound of Music soundtrack, on a cd in the car, and we got to see everything in our own pace, without being surrounded by 30 other people.

 DIY Sound of Music tour – In Salzburg

 The Mirabell Palace and Gardens hosted the scenes for the Do-re-mi song!!!
 Maria and the children run through the ivy tunnel, climb on the fountains, and in the epic ending, they stand on the famous steps that become musical notes!!
 Yesss, I stood on those steps as well, you can’t imagine how thrilled I was!
 Even if the day was cloudy, it didn’t matter!
 Everywhere around there were people that sang and recreated scenes from the movie, it was an absolute joy!

 Here is where Maria passes by with the children when they leave the Von Trapp residence to go and explore the town after she had made them play clothes out of drapes.
 In the 17th century, Pferdeschwemme was a place where you could go wash horses.

 Maria and the children pass on this gorgeous bridge in the same scene from above, on My favorite things notes.